 It turns out, the sugar content in kombucha is significantly reduced during the brewing process.
 The reduction in sugar is usually around 1/2.
 This is due to the hungry yeast breaking down the complex sugar molecules into a form that is easily digestible for the bacteria.
 This means, if we stick with the conventional 1 cup of sugar per gallon of brewed kombucha, we are left with around 9 grams per 8 ounces of kombucha.

 That’s much more reasonable than I first thought.
 Just for some reference, a 12-ounce can of soda contains 39 grams of sugar and an 8-ounce glass of fruit juice contains 23 grams of sugar.

 It’s also important to note that the sugar in kombucha is not the same as the sugar found in other sweetened drinks.
 Because the yeast breaks down the complex sucrose sugar into simpler forms (glucose and fructose) its easier for our bodies to process.
 This lessens the impact of the sugar even more!

-But that’s just home brewed kombucha, what about store bought?
+But that’s just home-brewed kombucha, what about store bought?

 How Much Sugar Is In Commercial Kombucha?

 Kombucha is just starting to reach the masses.
-And because most people’s first sip of kombucha is going to come from a commercial produced product, they tend to be a little higher in sugar content.
+And because most people’s first sip of kombucha is going to come from a commercially produced product, they tend to be a little higher in sugar content.
 The taste of kombucha can be a little offputting for some, so having a little extra sugar is going to help coax a few more customers into becoming regular bucha drinkers.

 While every company is going to have slightly different brewing recipes, here are a few popular brands for your comparison: